 1 Scope

-The "vertical" decomposition of network elements (in packet based communication infrastructures), driven by network evolution scenarios which will demand for "open control" interfaces between the packet transport, forwarding and routing domain and the overlay domain of application/service control, demands for technologies for controlling of packet flows in the most general sense.
+The "vertical" decomposition of network elements in packet based communication infrastructures, driven by network evolution scenarios which will demand for "open control" interfaces between the packet transport, forwarding and routing domain and the overlay domain of application/service control, demands for technologies for controlling of packet flows in the most general sense.

 There are a number of candidate technologies for such network solutions.
 Purpose of this document is an attempt in comparing H.248 with OpenFlow (as defined by [OPENFLOW SS]).